dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_6.md

 ## Defining More Operations on Channels

 In class we have seen inference rules for different types of communicating state machines.
-We have covered the common operations,
+We have covered the common operations.
 However, many systems have a richer set of operations.

 Let us look at the operations on channels in Spin and come up with inference rules for them.
-In Spin channels are independent of processes, [here](https://spinroot.com/spin/Man/chan.html) is an explanation for the declaration of channels.
+In Spin, channels are independent of processes - [here](https://spinroot.com/spin/Man/chan.html) is an explanation for the declaration of channels.
 For this exercise, you can assume that each process has its own channel.

 The operations we will look at are